 Perfect.

-Anyway, so this is this should give people some hope that in fact that this is a reality.
+Anyway, so this is this should give people some hope that, in fact, that this is a reality.

-Republic, it's within reach.
+It's within reach.

-Republicans can win the House, they can win the Senate, but it's not easy.
+They can win the Senate, but it's not easy.

-I've been saying, especially in the Senate, I think the House is easier.
+I think the House is easier.

 All of these things matter.

-It's really simple right now.
+It's really simple right now if you're running for office.

 I'll get to that later.

-I told you it was a band-aid, and I told you once they stop, prices were going to go up, and here we are, prices are going up again dramatically.
+I told you it was a band-aid, and I told you once they stopped, prices were going to go up.

 And we'll give you more information on that.

-But if they focus on bread and butter issues, 41 year high of inflation, record high gas prices, wide open borders that is impacting every state and small town in this country.
+But if they focus on bread and butter issues, 41-year high of inflation, record high gas prices, wide open borders that is impacting every state and small town in this country, if they focus in on law and order and safety and security and compare funding the police and enforcing laws versus defund the police,

-If they focus in on law and order and safety and security and compare funding the police and enforcing laws versus defund the police, dismantle the police, no bail laws, if they focus on education, age appropriate material for kids in school, no CRT, and they focus on reading, writing, math, science, history, computers, and give parents choice in education.
+dismantle the police, no bail laws, if they focus on education, age-appropriate material for kids in school, no CRT, and they focus on reading, writing, math, science, history, computers, and give parents choice in education.

 If they just focus on those issues, they will win because of what they're promising to do.